Sarah King continues her crusade towards a more sustainable world with two new exciting projects.

 When it comes to sustainable design initiatives, Sarah King (or Sarah K as she is better known) is somewhat of a superstar.
 In 2011 she joined forces with Liane Rossier, co-founder of jewellery and homewares brand Dinosaur Designs, to establish Supercyclers – an ever-growing collection of international designers focused on building a sustainable future into the products they create.

 Sarah’s latest project, on which she collaborated with fellow Supercycler Andrew Simpson, is certainly surprising – not to mention ingenious, brilliant and very inspiring.
-The pair have taken the unsightly plastic waste that’s collected from our beaches after being dumped out of the Great Pacific Garbage Patch, and transformed it into a stunning 100%-recycled material called Marine Debris Bakelite (MDB); so named because its marble-like quality resembles that of early Bakelite in look, weight and density (above).
+The pair have taken the unsightly plastic waste that’s collected from our beaches after being dumped out of the Great Pacific Garbage Patch, and transformed it into a stunning 100%-recycled material called Marine Debris Bakelite (MDB); so named because its marble-like quality resembles that of early Bakelite in look, weight and density.

-The first product manufactured from this exquisite material was the Marine Debris Bento Box, which launched at Tokyo Design Week in 2015 – the proceeds of which are now being used to fund an entire collection of stunning MDB table-top items imagined by designers from across the globe.
+The first product manufactured from this exquisite material was the Marine Debris Bento Box, which launched at Tokyo Design Week in 2015 – the proceeds of which has been used to fund an entire collection of stunning MDB table-top items imagined by designers from across the globe.
 The production of this new range will be staggered – starting with the smaller, more manageable pieces and moving onto the larger, more challenging ones, with MDB cups by Kirstie Van Noort and small plates by Formafantasma available to pre-order this July.
 Subsequent pieces will include a serving bowl by UK designer Jasper Morrison, a pair of chef’s tweezers by Marti Guixe from Spain and a water jug by American-Australian designer Jonathan Zawada, among other items.

 Aside from their incredible beauty, these custom creations serve as a vital reminder that design brands and custom design companies can play a pivotal role in sustaining the viability and traditions of indigenous communities and customs the world-over.
-This was one of the key drawcards to collaborating with the brand, says Sarah.
+This was the key drawcard to collaborating with the brand, says Sarah.
 That and the fact that all the goat hair used in their carpets is dyed without bleaching, thereby eliminating the use of harmful toxins.

 This project between Sarah and Gibbon Group’s in-house design team has resulted in a striking collection of rugs featuring bold graphic lines and contemporary colours.
 “The end result is undeniably a very graphic look, and initially I was concerned that this very graphic nature would make it difficult to pair the pieces with furnishings and the whole design scheme”, Sarah says.
 “It’s definitely a very bold accent in the space, but I’ve been surprised at just how versatile it can be when placed alongside a whole range of different design elements”.